On this page:

 What is meant by source material?

-In general terms, "source material" means either the element thorium or the element uranium, provided that the uranium has not been enriched in the isotope uranium-235.
-Source material also includes any combination of thorium and uranium, in any physical or chemical form, or ores that contain by weight one-twentieth of one percent (0.05 percent) or more of uranium, thorium, or any combination thereof.
-Depleted uranium (left over from uranium enrichment) is considered source material.
+In general terms, "source material" means material containing either the element thorium or the element uranium; provided that the uranium is not enriched in the isotope uranium-235 above that found in nature.
+Both natural uranium and depleted uranium are considered source material.
+Source material can also be a combination of thorium, depleted uranium, and natural uranium and the material can be in any physical or chemical form.
+Ores that contain uranium, thorium, or any combination thereof, at one-twentieth of one percent (0.05 percent) or more by weight are source material.

 Where does source material come from?